RoeHH/timo-cmd2/README.md

 - Bentō: A smart Blockchain environment written in Swift5
 - RoseOS: A small os kernel for booting a x86 iso

+🍭 Some of my Toy projects are:

+- Wookie: A small Lisp interpreter that is intended to be written in Zig
+- Bfasm: A brainf**k compiler into tiny x86 nasm
+- Whirl: A small turning-tarpit esolang based on '0' and '1'
+- Rune: A funny programming language based on Braille symbols represented as UTF-8 Unicode